The Carolina Panthers and Houston Texans usher in Week 3 of the NFL season on Thursday Night Football (8:20 p.m., NFL Network).

 Given Carolina’s early form — not to mention the uncertainty at quarterback for Houston — it’s reasonable to expect the Panthers to prevail for another victory.
 Those who want to play the side can find the Panthers at -340 at Caesars as of Monday afternoon.

-The Panthers may be heavy favorites heading into the matchup, but bettors can be excused if they’re hesitant to lay the points.
-It doesn’t take a vivid imagination to envision an 8-point Carolina victory, but the Texans have covered the number in their two contests, including at Cleveland last week.
+The Panthers may be heavy favorites for those betting NFL win totals in NC, but bettors can be excused if they’re hesitant to lay the points.
+It doesn’t take a vivid imagination to envision an 8-point Carolina victory, but the Texans have covered the spread in their two contests, including at Cleveland last week.

 The prospect of betting the spread becomes more attractive if Mills gets the start, but we’re still waiting to see the Panthers clicking on all cylinders offensively.
 A sluggish start by Sam Darnold or a couple of untimely miscues might be all it takes for Houston to make this a stiffer challenge than anticipated.